alphagov/notifications-php-client/DOCUMENTATION.md

 #### personalisation (required)

-The personalisation argument always contains the following required parameters for the letter recipient’s address:
+The personalisation argument always contains the following parameters for the letter recipient’s address:

 - `address_line_1`
 - `address_line_2`